PSHCDevOps/discovery/app/frontend/README.md

 ``` ['../advanced-search-page/advanced-search-page.e2e.js', '../vendors-page/vendors-page.e2e.js']```
 * Make sure you're in the proper directory, `cd frontend/configuration`, then you may Run `protractor conf.js`

 Your default browser should launch, and you'll see the automated test running.
 You should also see the results printed in terminal.
-A Beautiful HTML report is generated in **frontend/report**, simply open the **index.html** file.
-Don't check this file in.
+A Beautiful HTML report is generated in **frontend/report**, simply open the **Discovery-Report.html** file.
+You don't need to check this file in.

 ## Further help